janscience/MicroConfig/docs/userguide.md

 - 'detailed off': do not print additional infos (default)
 - 'echo on'     : echo inputs (default)
 - 'echo off'    : do not echo inputs
+- 'gui on'      : inform the menu that a GUI is operating it
+- 'gui off'     : manual interaction with the menu (default)
 - 'show'        : show current menu settings
 - 'print'       : print menu again
 - 'reboot'      : reboot
 ```

 Try them out!
-The effect of `detailed on`, however, affects mostly
+The effect of `detailed on` affects mostly parameters.
-parameters.

 Let us now populate the sub menus with some parameter.